klaytn/klaytn-dapp-toolkit/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The GitHub team thanks you :sparkles:.
+Congratulations :tada::tada: Klaytn Foundation thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [GitHub docs](https://docs.github.com/en).
+Once your PR is merged, your contributions will be publicly visible on the [https://github.com/klaytn/klaytn-dapp-toolkit](https://github.com/klaytn/klaytn-dapp-toolkit).

-Now that you are part of the GitHub docs community, see how else you can [contribute to the docs](/contributing/types-of-contributions.md).
+Now that you are part of the Klaytn OSS community, see how else you can [contribute to the OSS ecosystem](./CONTRIBUTING.md/#types-of-contributions).

 ## Types of contributions